 - Screen time may have an impact on children’s physical activity levels with children in the low physical activity segment spending significantly more time on screens for schoolwork, leisure, entertainment and other reasons.

-The Queensland, Sport, Exercise, and Recreation Survey (QSERSA) for Adults provide information about:
+The Queensland, Sport, Exercise, and Recreation Survey (QSERSA) for Adults provided information about:

 - physical activity levels and preferences of Queensland adults

 The surveys collected robust data at a Queensland regional level and ensure Queensland Government’s policy, program development and planning for sport and recreation participation aligned with the needs of Queenslanders.

 The 2015, 2016 and 2018 surveys had very similar sample sizes of approximately 7,200 adult respondents across the state.

 The 2018 survey was conducted between 29 June and 15 August 2018.

 - 75% of Queenslanders could be described as participants in physical activities for sports, exercise or recreation during the last 12 months.
 The remaining 25% identify as non-participants.

 - 63% are high frequency participants (participation is once a week or more often), a further 11% are medium frequency participants (participation is at least once a fortnight to at least once every 6 months), while just 1% are low frequency participants (participation at least once a year).